bhavika1304/Panic-Attack-Detection-and-Adaptive-Alert-System/README.md

 ## Features

-- **Machine Learning Model**: Utilizes a Random Forest model for accurate prediction of panic attacks.
+- **Machine Learning Model**: Utilizes a Random Forest model for accurate prediction of panic attacks, trained on real-world and synthetic data.
 - **Agent-Based Workflow**: Modular agents handle tasks like data preprocessing, predictions, early warnings, personalized interventions, and emergency escalation.
 - **User Personalization**: Allows users to set preferences for calming interventions and emergency contacts.
-- **Real-Time Feedback**: Logs user interactions to refine predictions and system performance.
+- **Real-Time Feedback**: Logs user interactions to refine predictions and improve system performance.
-- **Web-Based Interface**: User-friendly interface with dashboards for monitoring and setting preferences.
+- **Web-Based Interface**: Intuitive interface with dashboards for user management, monitoring, and agent workflows.
+- **Secure Data Management**: Employs a relational database to store user data, preferences, and feedback securely.

 ---

+## Dataset

+The **WESAD dataset** (Wearable Stress and Affect Detection) was used to train the Random Forest model.
+This dataset consists of multimodal physiological signals collected from wearable devices, including:
+- **Blood Volume Pulse (BVP)**
+- **Electrodermal Activity (EDA)**
+- **Heart Rate (HR)**
+- **Temperature (TEMP)**
+- **Accelerometer Readings (X, Y, Z)**

+To augment the dataset:
+1. **Synthetic Data**: Additional data was generated to simulate a diverse range of user scenarios.
+2. **Labeling**: A binary label (`1` for panic attack, `0` for normal) was applied by analyzing physiological patterns indicative of stress and panic.

+The final dataset, after preprocessing, included approximately 50,000 samples with balanced class distributions.
+The dataset was split into 80% for training and 20% for testing.

+---

 ## Project Structure

 ### Backend
-- **Prediction Model**: Machine learning model trained on the WESAD dataset with synthetic data augmentation.
+- **Prediction Model**: A Random Forest model trained using physiological data from the WESAD dataset and synthetic data augmentation.
-- **Flask Framework**: Handles backend logic and API routes.
+- **Flask Framework**: Handles backend logic, API routes, and database interactions.
-- **Database**: SQLite database for managing user data, preferences, feedback, and predictions.
+- **Database**: SQLite database for storing user profiles, preferences, feedback logs, and predictions.

 ### Frontend
-- **HTML/CSS/JavaScript**: Clean, responsive user interface for registration, login, dashboard, and real-time monitoring.
+- **HTML/CSS/JavaScript**: Provides a responsive and accessible interface for user interaction.
-- **Workflow Page**: Displays the status of all agents in the detection workflow.
+- **Workflow Page**: Displays the real-time status of agents in the detection process.
+- **Dashboard**: Allows users to set preferences, view system status, and log feedback.

 ### Agents
-- **Prediction Agent**: Analyzes physiological data to detect potential panic attacks.
+- **Prediction Agent**: Processes input data and predicts panic attack states.
-- **Early Warning Agent**: Issues alerts with a buffer period for user response.
+- **Early Warning Agent**: Issues alerts and provides a buffer for user acknowledgment or cancellation.
-- **Personalized Alert System**: Provides calming interventions based on user preferences.
+- **Personalized Alert System**: Delivers tailored interventions such as breathing exercises or calming audio.
-- **Emergency Contact Agent**: Notifies emergency contacts if the user is unresponsive.
+- **Emergency Contact Agent**: Escalates alerts to emergency contacts if the user is unresponsive.
-- **Feedback Agent**: Logs user responses for system refinement.
+- **Feedback Agent**: Logs user feedback for refining the model and improving system sensitivity.

 ---